teragonaudio/MrsWatson/README.md

 `autogen.sh` script, then `./configure` and `make` as usual.
 Please report any build problems on the [project page][3].

+As MrsWatson is a 32-bit executable, which is needed to support 32-bit plugins (of which are the vast majority in the plugin world), you may also need some 32-bit compatibility libraries installed on your system.
+On linux, you may need to install the following packages to build MrsWatson from source:

+* gcc-multilib
+* ia32-libs
+* libc6-dev:i386

 Alternately, MrsWatson can be built with a few popular IDE's.
 Build files are included in the `projects` directory under the project sources root.
+Distribution builds of MrsWatson are always made with `make`, except for on Windows.

 Please Help!